jeremeybingham/reso_client/README.md

 ### 1. Get Credentials

-Register at [bridgedataoutput.com](https://bridgedataoutput.com) and obtain:
+Register with a RESO Web API provider and obtain:
 - **Server Token** (Bearer token)
 - **Dataset ID** (from your MLS)